zzamboni/zzamboni.org/content/post/getting-started-with-hammerspoon.md

                    hs.toggleConsole)
 ```

-Once you reload your configuration, you should be able to use
+Once you reload your configuration, you should be able to use {{< keys
-Ctrl-Cmd-Alt-y to open and close the console.
-Any Lua code you type in
+Ctrl "⌘" Alt y >}} to open and close the console.
+Any Lua code you
-the Console will be evaluated in the main Hammerspoon context, so you
+type in the Console will be evaluated in the main Hammerspoon context,
-can add to your configuration directly from there.
-This is a good way
+so you can add to your configuration directly from there.
+This is a
-to incrementally develop your code before committing it to the
+good way to incrementally develop your code before committing it to
-`init.lua` file.
+the `init.lua` file.

 You may have noticed by now another common operation while developing
 Hammerspoon code: reloading the configuration, which you normally have